 - Colors that help set a book’s tone and prime readers for the mood of the topic.

-Dr. Van Der Kolk’s The Body Keeps the Score is one of the most significant and popular books dealing with trauma and the impact it has on people of recent times.
+Dr. Bessel Van Der Kolk’s The Body Keeps the Score is one of the most significant and popular books of recent times dealing with the impact of trauma on people.
 As more and more of us are waking up to the major role that trauma has in both personal and social dysfunction, we turn to books such as The Body Keeps the Score to help us live better lives.

-What can self-published nonfiction authors learn from this book cover?
+What can self-published nonfiction authors apply to their own book cover ideas from this example?

 - Endorsement quotations are effective showcases of social proof of a book’s promise.